small-cactus/M.I.L.E.S/README.md

 - 🎙️ **Realistic Voice:** Miles doesn't sound like a robot, he sounds real.
 (Both faster and cheaper than eleven labs for the same quality - OpenAI TTS)
 - 🔊 **Wake word:** Our wake word detection is on par with smart home assistants.

+## 🔥 **Tips and Tricks**
+- ‼️ **I strongly recommend you ask Miles what he can do and what tools he can use, he is aware of everything he can do when using the default system prompt.**
+- 💰 **Find it too expensive to run?** Just ask Miles to be cheaper and he will switch his language model and ask him to make his system prompt cheaper and he will be more cost effective for you.
+- 🪪 **Ask Miles to be Anything** Miles can manipulate his own personality and instructions, just ask him to be anything and he will rewrite himself to comply.
+- ⚠️ **Things to Note**: When you ask Miles to be cheaper, he will do both of these things:
+  1. Switch his model to GPT-3.5-Turbo.
+  2. Rewrite his system prompt to reduce the token count by 700 tokens.
+  3. However, in doing both of these things, he will lose most of his functinality and will be less helpful, he does NOT actually lose any functinality in doing this, but he may hallucinate that he can't do some of the things you ask him to do.
+Asking him to write a custom system prompt for a specific list of instructions will help.

 💡 **Note:** Before diving in, make sure you have your **OpenAI API key**.
 Place this key within the quotes in the `apikey.py` file.

 ## 📄 **What commands are there?**